Skip to content

 (Note: This feature requires Administrator setup of the Azure Cognitive AI integration first.)

-This works separately from the UI language setting, which controls buttons and menus.
-Content translation handles the text your team actually writes - descriptions, comments, and form field answers.
+It’s separate from the UI language setting, which controls buttons and menus.
+Content translation handles the text your team actually writes: descriptions, comments, and form field answers.

 What gets translated